 Starting your day in the right mindset is key, especially when you work from home.
 It's really important to have a morning routine, whether it's working out in the morning or getting the kids to school I believe this encourages self-discipline and prepares you mentally as you already feel productive even before you've started work!

 Also, I suggest mixing up your week a little.
-Yes, you have a great workspace at home but it’s also healthy to get out of the house and work from a coffee shop or even a co-working space.
-Our team have compiled a list of the top places to remote work in London.
-Check out this handy guide if you’re looking for a change of scenery.
+Yes, you have a great workspace at home but it's also healthy to get out of the house and work from a coffee shop or even a co-working space.

 Connect with your team

 Communication plays a vital role at work and this is more imperative when team members are apart, it's vital to put communication front and centre.
 It's easy to jump to the conclusion that working from home is a lonely place, however, I find this to be the opposite.
 All of your colleagues are in the same position so there's always an intentional effort to connect with one another, whether it's to talk about work, yesterday's football score or this evenings plans.

 Apart from this, we're heavy Slack users, so there's plenty of relevant channels that you can join.
 From Parenting AP Style where all the parents (including myself!) use it to showcase their children to our famous AP Travel channel where our colleagues can share their holiday adventures.

 Manage your time